WHY LET KIDS HAVE ALL THE FUN!

 The equipment you will be using is well maintained and holds eight rowers; this is the biggest and most stable rowing shell.
 A coach’s launch will be along your boat while you are rowing

-Before and after your lesson you are welcomed to use the locker room and showers at the boathouse.
+Before and after your lesson you are welcomed to use the locker room and showers at the boathouse (based on COVID restrictions).
 After your sessions the WBC invites you upstairs to the club to socialize with fellow rowers to quench your thirst, and talk rowing.

 The sessions will start for beginners and experienced rowers mid-June.

-Costs: The program fee for 2019 was $130, plus WBC membership $40.00 for a year, this covers your rowing fees, WBC T-shirt, and end of session party at the club.
+Costs: The program fee for 2021 is $130, for beginners and $150 for advanced plus WBC membership $40.00 for a year ($25 for retiree), this covers your rowing fees, WBC T-shirt, and end of session party at the club.
 The fee must be paid before participating.
 Fees are non-refundable after the first week.
-Based on rowing equipment, there is a limit of 24 participants in the beginners session.
-Payment at registration meeting can be made by cash, check, or credit card.
+Based on rowing equipment, there is a limit of 20 participants in the beginners session.

 Times: Experienced participants row on Tuesdays and Thursdays evenings 6:30-8pm and Saturday mornings 7-8:30am.
 Beginners go Mondays and Wednesdays evenings 6:30-8pm and Saturday mornings 8:30-10am.
 All practices will be held rain or shine, if conditions do not allow for rowing, the session will be held indoors.

-For more information please contact Program Coach- Fred Mekolon at: Email email@example.com or by phone at: 734-284-5560.
+For more information please contact Program Coach- Fred Mekolon at: Email firstname.lastname@example.org or by text at: 734-934-3378

-Fred Mekolon, Coach-High School Coach 14 years, Adult Rowing Coach 22 years
+Fred Mekolon, Program Admin-High School Coach 14 years, Adult Rowing Coach 23 years